TheoRacherR/FindTheHashtag/README.md

 # Search for a hastag
 ## A python projet of a twitter bot

+This bot is gonna listen all the tweets that call it, if there's a # And it will answer it with the oldest tweet in the 7 days back from now.

 Create your own bot :
 ```
 Create a twitter account